 It’s been six weeks now and I’m settling into the lifestyle.
 Each day is a mind-expanding experience.
-The creature comforts such as shower, comfortable bed, etc. that I was once used to are now an occasional luxury.
+Creature comforts such as a shower and comfortable bed that I was once used to are now an occasional luxury.
 Each day is limited only by our own decisions in each moment, leading us off down pathways of chance meetings and opportunities.

-We stayed with some of Tom’s friends from his Ski Guiding days and then headed down to Montreux on the other side of the lake where we drifted through a crowded quayside, taking photos, chatting to people and absorbing the atmosphere of the Montreux Jazz Festival.
-We slept in a park and got rained on which brought me down to earth with a thud.
+We stayed with some of Tom’s friends from his Ski Guiding days and then headed down to Montreux on the other side of the lake.
+We drifted through a crowded quayside, taking photos, chatting to people and absorbing the atmosphere of the Montreux Jazz Festival.
+Then we slept in a park and got rained on which brought me down to earth with a thud.

-The next morning, after too little sleep, we were having breakfast and by chance met Verena Lepre, an eight-year-round-the-world-cyclist.
-She took us in, and we absorbed her emotive and fascinating stories and were captivated by the awe-inspiring photographs from her trip.
+The next morning, after too little sleep, we were having breakfast and by chance met Verena Lepre, an eight year round-the-world-cyclist.
+She took us in, and we absorbed her emotive and fascinating stories.
+We were captivated by the awe-inspiring photographs from her trip.
 From there, we travelled across Switzerland, living cheaply and managing to spend only twenty pounds each for the entire country.

-Near the Swiss-Austrian border, yesterday morning, Tom woke up to a warning sign by way of an excruciatingly painful right knee.
+Near the Swiss-Austrian border yesterday morning, Tom woke up to a health warning sign by way of an excruciatingly painful right knee.
 On consultation with the doctor, and an X-Ray, he was advised to rest for three days.